 He promised to show the way and beckoned me here.

-In Varanasi, I have heard everyone refer to it as Kailasa (the holy abode of Shiva) but (till now) I did not observe and really know it.
+I have heard everyone refer to it as Kailasa (the holy abode of Shiva) of this world but (till now) I did not observe and really know it.

 Note: I am unsure how to translate the alternate version as the sentence feels incomplete.